mikavir/rx-decode/README.md

 - **"Hint" Button and Section**

     - Implementing a "Hint Button" enables players to receive assistance when they're stuck, reducing frustration and improving their chances of completing the game.
-The hints, which outline drug actions, aid medical professionals in identifying unfamiliar medications and offer a learning opportunity for those unfamiliar with drug actions.
+The hints, which outline drug actions, aid medical professionals in identifying unfamiliar medications and offer a learning opportunity for those unfamiliar with the drug actions.

 ![screenshot](documentation/features/feature07.png)